 The key to adoption is framing the tool around what reps gain, not what they have to learn.
 Focus your training on the time saved.
 Show them how they can get a full meeting summary and action items sent to their inbox before they even close their Zoom tab.
 Run a session where they see how call notes and next steps are automatically pushed to the right account in Salesforce.
 When reps realize this tool eliminates the 30 minutes of post-call admin work they hate, they’ll actually want to use it.
 The best meeting tools are intuitive and work where your team already lives, which is why platforms built inside the inbox see such high adoption.

-Measure your ROI
+Finally, Measure Your ROI

 You need to prove the tool is worth the investment.
 Start by tracking time saved.
 If each rep saves two hours a day on manual note-taking and CRM entry, that’s 10 extra hours a week they can spend selling.
 Next, look at performance metrics.
 Are follow-up times faster now that action items are automated?
 Are close rates improving because reps have better deal visibility?
 You can also track coaching effectiveness.
 Managers can review call transcripts and summaries to give specific, data-backed feedback.
 The real ROI isn't just about saving time; it's about turning that saved time into more pipeline and closed deals.
 Compare these gains against the tool's monthly cost to see the full picture.